 Everything fits neatly inside!
 So cute and clever!

 14. Create Easter baskets on the cheap by reusing your wipes containers

 Do you need a last-minute Easter basket solution?
-Grab those empty baby wipes containers, some scrapbook paper, some scissors, and glue, and start creating!
-This one would be great for a playdate activity or as a way to use up all those leftover classroom decoration scraps.
-Just don’t forget those fuzzy pompoms for the bunny’s face and tail!
+Grab those empty baby wipes containers, some scrapbook paper, scissors, glue, and start creating!
+This one would be great for a playdate activity, or as a way to use up all those leftover classroom decoration scraps.
+Just don’t forget fuzzy pompoms for the bunny’s face and tail!

 15. Keep snacks handy for each child in their own containers

 Planning a long road trip?
 Pack a baby wipes container’s worth of snacks for each child, write their names on the top, and stack them in a tote bag.
 Easy-peasy and you’ll be ready when those tummies start growling.